twotoasters/hoot/README.md

 You can also set basic authorization (username/password), HTTP headers, post/get parameters, and additional http connection flags on your request.

+## OAuth 1.0 & 2.0
+Many popular APIs nowadays (Google, Facebook, Twitter etc.) use OAuth to perform user validation. <a href="https://github.com/twotoasters/AndrOAuth">AndrOAuth</a> is a simple library that uses Hoot and makes it extremely easy to perform OAuth1.0 and 2.0 requests and validation.

 ## Building